 Challenge number Detail of challenge 1 For some pupils, complex personal circumstances, Special Educational Needs and Social emotional difficulties e.g. ADHD and communication difficulties has impacted pupil performance 2 Internal and external assessments indicate that maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-Across the school 50% of disadvantaged pupils meet age related expectations compared to 79% of other pupils.
+Across the school 50% of disadvantaged pupils meet age related expectations compared to 75% of other pupils.
 3 Internal and external assessments indicate that English attainment among disadvantaged pupils is below that of non-disadvantaged pupils, with differences greater in areas of above expected standards.
-In Reading 50% meet age related expectations compered to 76% of other pupils.
-In writing 30% met age related expectations compared to 67% of other pupils.
+In writing 50% met age related expectations compared to 68.4% of other pupils.
 4 Reduced access to enrichment experiences.

-5 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 7% lower than for non-disadvantaged pupils.
-57% of disadvantaged pupils have been 'persistently absent' compared to 7% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+Our attendance data over the last year indicates that attendance amor disadvantaged pupils has been lower than for non-disadvantaged pupils.
+40% of disadvantaged pupils were 'persistently absent' compared to 5% of their peers during that period.
+Our assessments ar observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress. ed --- ----